openlilylib-documentation/main-site/books/main/docs/getstarted/propset-functions.md

 # Function with Property Sets

-Property sets are typically used by functions that have been created with the `with-property-set` macro.
-These functions have access to the “current“ value of each property.
+Property sets are typically used by functions that have been created with the `with-property-set` macro.[^func-author] These functions have access to the “current“ value of each property.
 This page and the following describes what “current” means in this context and how it can be handled in user code.

 ## A `with-property-set` Function

-Consider a function `\myArrow` that is created with the property set `my-project.tools.arrow` shown on the previous page.
+Consider a function `\myArrow` that has been created with the property set `my-project.tools.arrow` shown on the previous page.
 It may take a note as an argument and print an arrow above or below it.